Kuxe/lowpoly3d/README.md

 Run `cmake .. && make` from within the build directory.

 ## Building (Windows)
-Run `cmake -G "MinGW Makefiles" ..; make` from within the example directory.
+Run `cmake -G "MinGW Makefiles" ..; make` from within the build directory.

 ## Installing (Windows and Linux)
 After building, run `make install` from within the build directory.